K-pop fans line up for days ahead of Jung Kook of BTS kicking off 'GMA' 2023 Summer Concert Series

 NEW YORK (WABC) -- When K-pop superstar Jung Kook takes the stage in Central Park Friday some fans will have waited for days to see the youngest member of BTS perform.

-On Thursday, the line snaked down Manhattan's 5th Avenue which borders the park's east side.
+Friday morning, the line snaked down Manhattan's 5th Avenue for several blocks bordering the park's east side.

-People who were in the front of the line had staked out there spot early and had been camping out in the heat ever since.
+People who were in the front of the line had staked out their spot early and had been camping out in the heat ever since.

 "My sister was here since Monday and I just got here on Wednesday," a woman in line said.